Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 Duration: 20 minutes

-### Task 1: Create New Project (Project has already been set up for you, continue to task 2)
+### Task 1: Create New Project (Project has already been set up for you, continue with task 2)

 1. Sign in to [Azure DevOps](http://dev.azure.com).

-2. Create your own organization our your an existing one.
-As long as its your own organization.
+2. Create your own organization or use an existing one.
+As long as it's your own organization.
 Choose your own name when creating a new organization

 3. Select **New project**.